Extension #

 You can set an extension directly on the start page in the Web Portal under the status display (“Today xx minutes”).

-TANs are time vouchers.
-A TAN is a 6-digit number assigned to a fixed extension time.
-The child enters this voucher number directly on the device and receives the extension you have specified.
-A TAN can only be used once by the child.
+Time Codes are 6-digit numbers assigned to a fixed extension time.
+Your child enters the code directly on the device and receives the additional time you have defined.
+Each Time Code can only be used once.

 An extension is always displayed on the child device.
 If you have set an extension via the Web Portal and it is not displayed on the child device, this setting has probably not yet been synchronized.
 Either select manual sync or wait a while until the extension has been transferred.
 You can also set a renewal before a limit expires; the renewal will only count down when a limit is actually reached.